-- HVDC underwater (from the U.S./Canada border to landfall in Erie County) 35.4 mi (57.0 km) - HVDC underground (from landfall to the Erie Converter Station) 7.1 mi (11.4 km) - HVAC underground (from Erie Converter Station to Erie West Substation) 1,900 ft to 3,000 ft (579 m to 914 m).
+- HVDC underwater (from the U.S./Canada border to landfall in Erie County) 35.4 mi (57.0 km); - HVDC underground (from landfall to the Erie Converter Station) 7.1 mi (11.4 km); and - HVAC underground (from Erie Converter Station to Erie West Substation) 2,082 ft (635 m).

-Figure 2.1-1 Proposed project route.
+Figure 2.1-1 Proposed Project route.

-The cable would make landfall in Springfield Township in Erie County, Pennsylvania, and in the landward segment would be installed primarily along existing roadways to a new HVDC converter station (Erie Converter Station) to be constructed in Conneaut Township in Erie County, Pennsylvania.
-The Erie Converter Station would convert +/- 320-kV DC power to 345-kV AC power or vice-versa and connect to a nearby POI at the existing Penelec Erie West Substation that is part of the PJM grid.
-The final route for the 345-kV AC between the Erie Converter Station and the nearby Erie West Substation has not yet been determined, but would range from approximately 1,900 ft to 3,000 ft (579 m to 914 m) in length.
+The cables would make landfall in Springfield Township in Erie County, Pennsylvania, and in the landward segment would be installed primarily along existing roadways to a new HVDC converter station (Erie Converter Station) to be constructed in Conneaut Township in Erie County, Pennsylvania.
+The Erie Converter Station would convert +/- 320-kV DC power to 345 kV AC power or vice-versa and connect to a nearby POI at the existing Penelec Erie West Substation that is part of the PJM grid.
+The 345 kV AC underground cables between the Erie Converter Station and the nearby Erie West Substation would be approximately 2,082 ft (635 m) in length.